PředmětyPředměty(verze: 978)

 Anotace -

-This course introduces macroeconomic thinking and basic principles of macroeconomics for economics students as well as for non-economists.
+This course introduces macroeconomic thinking and the basic principles of macroeconomics.
+It is intended both for economics students and for students from other disciplines who are interested in economic issues.

 Please note that an access to the Moodle page of the course is necessary for some of the class activities.